-The North American Guild of Beer Writers, along with support from CraftBeer.com, a website published by the Brewers Association, has selected five submissions to receive a Diversity in Beer Writing Grant.
-In its fifth year, the grant supports stories that showcase diversity and inclusion – in all its forms and challenges – within beer.
-Additional submissions may be selected for publication later this year.
+The North American Guild of Beer Writers has selected seven journalists to receive a Diversity in Beer Writing Grant for 2023.
+Now in its sixth year, the grant supports stories that showcase diversity and inclusion—in all its forms and challenges—within beer.

 Familiarize yourself with past stories to understand the kind of reporting that has come from the Diversity in Beer Writing Grant: